tofarr/fdleaky/README.md

 2. Tracking all open file descriptors
 3. Monitoring for resources that remain open too long
 4. Providing stack traces to help identify the source of leaks

-The monitoring is only active when the DEBUG environment variable is set to '1', which is handled automatically when running through the leaky module.